noporpoise/BitArray/README.md

 Using bit_array in your code
 ============================

+You are welcome to bundle bit_array with your own code.
 Add to the top of your code:

     #include "bit_array.h"